 My family background is complex, and it has taught me to see beyond surface appearances and simple narratives.
 On my father's side, the family was very religious and old school, but my father himself was not religious at all.

-My mother herself is a very religious person, but in an interesting way: she does not wear a Hejab, similar to many real Shia Muslims, dances at parties and enjoys life, but has never even missed a Prayer and even takes two months of Fasting instead of one month.
+Interestingly, coming from that family, my mother herself and most of my aunts are very religious; but in a way that some might not imagine: she does not wear a Hejab, similar to many other real Shia Muslims (for example people who follow Dr. Elahi Ghomshei), dances at parties and enjoys life, but has never even missed a Prayer and even takes two months of Fasting instead of one month!
+This is quite common among families originating from Tehran, but is not common in some other regions.

 I have seen that the true faith is not about outward appearances or rigid rules; it is about genuine devotion, about finding your own path to spirituality and staying a human, fully alive.
 People from religious families can become against it, while some from the modern ones can become the true seekers of God's path.